 I attempted to reverse the original algorithm and make a de/compressor in Delphi and actually succeeded in writing a decompressor but couldn't come up with the compressor.

-I felt that for it to be able to compress just a dozen of lines of code were needed to be added but I couldn't figure it out, maybe because of my lack of compression methods knowledge.
+I felt that for it to be able to compress just a dozen of lines of code were needed to be added but I couldn't figure it out, maybe because of my lack of knowledge about compression methods in general.

-Now that there's a real de/compressor of mine written in C++ (above) this tool is only left for a history record and curious minds.
+Now that there's a real de/compressor of mine written in C++ (above) this tool is only left for a historical record and for the curious minds.

 MIO to WAV convertor